How Compliance With California Employment Law Is Affected By Wildfires

 Wildfires have become an inescapable part of life in California.
 Employees should know about the workplace protections available to them after a natural disaster.
 Similarly, employers should have a disaster plan that helps them remain in compliance with California employment law.

-At the Law Offices of Kesluk, Silverstein & Jacob, our attorneys have decades of experience litigating California employment law cases.
+At the Kesluk, Silverstein, Jacob & Morrison, P.C., our attorneys have decades of experience litigating California employment law cases.
 We recognize that wildfires throughout the city of Los Angeles will place both employers and employees in tricky legal situations.
 Our goal is to protect the interests of California employees by ensuring that they are treated fairly during a natural disaster.

 If you have any questions about California employment law during wildfires, then please contact us today at (310)273-3180 for a free initial consultation.
 You can also contact us online and tell us more about your particular situation.
 Our Los Angeles employment attorneys look forward to meeting with you in person and addressing your legal concerns.